 Again, for security reasons we will not disclose any additional information.

-If you would like a detailed breakdown of the variety of data we have in the database, you can visit our database statistics page.
+If you would like a detailed breakdown of IMDb statistics, please visit the Press Room page.
 We do not disclose website traffic figures to the public, however you can see that Alexa rates us as one of the top 100 websites.

 IMDb stays true to its Internet roots and core principles, thus we make available files and software to construct part of the database on your own system (for private, non-commercial use only).
-For more information on how to do this and the supported operating systems, please visit our alternate interfaces page.
+For more information on how to do this and the supported operating systems, please visit our IMDb Datasets page.